-The Faculty Equality and Inclusion committee meets termly and is chaired by the Dean of the Faculty, Professor Paul Stewart.
+The Faculty Equality and Inclusion committee meets termly and is chaired by the Interim Dean of the Faculty, Professor Mark Kearney.
 The faculty committee works closely with the University Equality Policy Unit to promote the University Equality Objectives:

 - Develop a university-wide culture which promotes equality and inclusion

 - Integrate and embed equality into all aspects of university business

 - Attract, retain, support and develop an excellent workforce from across the world

 - Ensure a world-class student experience through inclusion and academic excellence